- Programs and Statistics

 What if I have Character and Fitness questions?

-Each state has character and fitness and other qualifications for admission to the bar.
-Prior to matriculation, all applicants should consult the bar admission authorities in the state in which he or she intends to practice law to determine these requirements.
+Each state has character and fitness including other qualifications for admission to the bar.
+Prior to matriculation, all applicants should consult the bar admission authorities in the state in which they intend to practice law to determine these requirements.
 Information about the requirements for admission to the bars of various states is available from the American Bar Association.

 [ back to top ]